Written By Zak Attack

 What Did I Watch?

 Exceptionally bland Joyce Martin (Yvonne Lime) is a pretty, girl-next-door type who is a new student at the local all-female high school.
-To be fair, it might be a co-ed high school, but the only class we see is biology which is apparently segregated by gender.
+Or actually, it’s probably a co-ed high school, but the only class we see is biology which is apparently segregated by gender.
 It’s not entirely clear, but we do see some boys in “the quad”.
-Anyway, on her first day, she runs afoul of a school gang called The Hellcats by answering a question from the teacher correctly.
+Regardless of how much testosterone there is in the cafeteria, on her first day, she runs afoul of a school gang called The Hellcats by answering a question from the teacher correctly.
 Gang leader Connie (Jana Lund) concocts her revenge by letting Joyce know that Friday is the day that all the girls wear “slacks”.
+Presumably because the audience couldn’t see the color pink on black and white film.
 The fact that she’s been there only a day and that slacks are strictly against dress code doesn’t tip off Joyce that she probably should not be complying to the request.
 Let alone that she is taking this advice from a Debi Mazar-looking sass machine who just yelled at her for participating in class.
-However, when the admonished Joyce refuses to rat out Connie, the gang members see a spark and try to get her involved in their misbehavior.
-Referring to the slacks as step one of her initiation, they make Joyce ask a local boy to a house party.
+However, when Joyce refuses to rat out Connie after being admonished for her clothing, the gang members see a spark of rebelliousness and try to get her involved in their misbehavior.
+Referring to the slacks as step one of her initiation, they make Joyce ask a certain boy to a house party.
 She’s not entirely happy with this since she’s a 50’s stereotype who just hit it off with a handsome soda jerk (Brett Halsey) at the local malt shop.
 However, despite her goody two-shoes personality, she is desperate for the acceptance of her peers and goes through the motions of joining The Hellcats.

 As the movie progresses, Joyce fully becomes part of the “bad crowd”.
 She wears too much make-up, pretends to steal stuff, gets tricked into consuming alcohol at their abandoned movie theatre hangout, and goes to make-out parties at inhabited houses while the owners are on vacation.
 It’s at this final party that tragedy strikes.
 During their thoroughly rapey game that involves turning off the lights and having people try to guess who’s groping them, Connie falls down the steps to the basement and dies!
 Dolly (Susanne Sidney) takes over The Hellcats and things take a turn for the worse with Joyce.